Have you ever lost sleep worrying about something that has yet to happen?

 Have you ever noticed your breathing when you are worrying?
 If not, the next time you are worried about a future-related event check in with your breathing.

 Worrying causes our breathing to become shallow.
-And, deep breathing can help us to relax and get us out of worry mode.
+And deep breathing can help us to relax, decrease our anxiety levels and get us out of worry mode.

 Here are two techniques to use to engage those deep breathes and cue the relaxation:

-The first is the 4,4,and 4 technique.
 Give it a try right now by taking a deep breath in through your nose to a count of four.
 Then let the breath out through your nose or mouth to a count of four.
 Do that four times.
-(Another side note: Be sure to do this technique slowly so you do not hyperventilate or make yourself dizzy.)

 Just a word of caution: you may not want to do this breathing technique in the middle of your busy office or a crowded street.
 It is best to do it some place private.